signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -L -d0xc11 -r20
 ```
-The above command lines will work on any EVS pcap, including full / compact header, EVS primary or AMR-WB IO compatibility modes, bitrate, etc. This is possible because mediaMin performs auto-detection on the pcap and dynamic session creation. wav and G711 pcap output files are produced on the mediaMin folder (cmd line options to control output file paths are given in mediaMin Command Line Quick-Reference below).
+The above command lines will work on any EVS pcap, including full / compact header, EVS primary or AMR-WB IO compatibility modes, bitrate, etc. This is possible because mediaMin performs auto-detection on the pcap and dynamic session creation.
+Output wav and G711 pcap files are produced on the mediaMin folder (cmd line options to control output file paths are given in mediaMin Command Line Quick-Reference below).

 To process the pcap faster than real-time, use a slight variation:
 ```C